Shop

 Frost tenderTO START DIRECTLY IN THE GARDEN

-Sow seeds in well-worked soil in full sun when danger of frost is past and weather is warm and above 50°F (10°C) both day and night.
-Space seeds 2 to 3 inches apart in rows 12 inches apart, cover about 1/2 inch deep and gently firm soil.
+Sow seeds in fertile, well-drained soil in full sun when danger of frost is past and weather is warm and above 50°F (10°C) both day and night.
+Space seeds 3 inches apart in rows 12 inches apart, cover 1/2 inch deep and gently firm soil.
 Keep soil evenly moist while awaiting germination.

 TO START EARLY INDOORS

-Four weeks before last frost date, sow seeds 1/2 inch deep and 3 inches apart in a container of seed starting mix.
-Keep warm and moist and provide a strong light source until seedlings are ready to plant outside when temperatures rise above 50°F (10°C) day and night.
+One month before last frost, sow seeds 1/2 inch deep and 3 inches apart in seed starting mix.
+Keep warm and moist and provide a strong light source until seedlings are ready to plant outside when temps rise above 50°F (10°C) day and night.

 THIN OR TRANSPLANT

-Space seedlings 8 to 12 inches apart when large enough to handle to give plants room to mature and provide good air circulation.
+Space seedlings 8-12 inches apart when large enough to handle to give plants room to mature and provide good air circulation.

 GROWING NOTES